-But Mr. Dryden goes on --He tells us (says he) that we cannot so speedily recollect our selves after a Scene of great Passion, and Concernment, as to pass to another of Mirth and Humour, and enjoy it with any Relish.
+But Mr. Dryden goes on ---- He tells us (fays he) that we cannot so speedily recollect our selves after a Scene of great Passion, and Concernment, as to pass to. another of Mirth and Humour, and enjoy it with any Relish.
 But why should be imagine the Soul of Man more heavy, than his Senses?
-Does not the Eye pass from an unpleasant Object to a pleasant one, in much shorter Time, than is required to this?
-And does not the Unpleasantness of the sirst commend the Beauty of the latter?
-The old Rule of Logic might have convinced him, that Contraries placed near set off each other, &c.
+Does not the Eye pass from an unpleasant Object to a pleasant one, in much shorter Time, than is requir'd to this?
+And does not the Unpleasantness of the first commend the Beauty of the latter?
+The old Rule of Logic might have convinc'd him, that Contraries plac'd near fet off each other, &c.

-I wonder he would lay the Objection so strong and yet answer it so weakly.
-For the Soul can no more pass in a Moment from the Tumult of strong Passion in which it is throughly engaged, than the Sea can pass from the most turbulent and surious Storm, into a perfect Calm in a Moment.
+I wonder he would lay the Objection fo strong and yet answer it so weakly.
+For the Soul can no more pass in a Moment from the Tumult of a strong Passion in which it is throughly engag'd, than the Sea can pass from the most turbulent and furious Storm, into a perfect Calm in a Moment.
 There must be time for the terrible Emotion to subside by Degrees into a Calm; and there must be a gradual Passage from the extream of Grief, Pity or the like to its opposite Mirth, Humour, or Laughter.
 The Simile therefore, which he lays down as a Proof is so far from an Argument